thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ## **Organization impact of Agile**

 ### <ins>Organize for success</ins>
-- Proper organization is critical to sucess
+- Proper organization is critical to success

 - Existing teams may need to be reorganized in order to take full advantage of becoming agile.